AlexKnauth/hollowknight-autosplit-wasm/README.md

 # wasm-hollowknight-autosplit

-An auto splitter for Hollow knight.
+An auto splitter for Hollow Knight.

 ## Compilation